-Saudi Arabia is the swing producer of oil, and oil production is crucial for the international monetary system.
+Saudi Arabia is the swing producer of oil.
+Oil production is crucial for the international monetary system.

 Saudi Arabia’s energy policy differs fundamentally from that of other countries because Saudi Arabia is the country with the most oil reserves in the oil production business.
 It is not only the fact that Saudi Arabia has such huge quantities of oil, but also how it influences the energy policies of other countries through its energy reserves, especially the United States of America.

-The basic principle of Saudi Arabia’s global energy policy is is as follows:
+The rationale behind Saudi Arabia’s global energy policy could be as follows: